 Unfortunately, even with the knowledge that workers were facing serious health hazards, corporations like B.F.
 Goodrich carried on manufacturing dangerous products, and failed to warn employees of the risks.

-Joe Lyon is a highly-rated Cincinnati asbestos lawyer capable of representing Akron B.F.
+Joe Lyon is a highly-rated Ohio asbestos lawyer capable of representing Akron B.F.
 Goodrich workers nationwide in a wide variety of asbestos exposure claims.

 The Akron B.F.
 Goodrich Tire & Rubber Company is best known for producing automobile tires but it also manufactured a number of other products which contained asbestos, including adhesives, sealants, and aircraft components.
 B.F.
 Goodrich also provided the marine industry with various asbestos products, sold under the brand names of Superheat and Vulcalock.